darkwizard242/ansible-role-helm/README.md

 --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------
 helm_app        | Defines the app to install i.e. **helm**
 helm_version    | Defined to dynamically fetch the desired version to install.
-Defaults to: **3.8.0** helm_osarch     | Defines os architecture.
-Used for obtaining the correct type of binaries based on OS System Architecture. helm_dl_url     | Defines URL to download the helm binary from. helm_bin_path   | Defined to dynamically set the appropriate path to store helm binary into.
-Defaults to (as generally available on any user's PATH): **/usr/local/bin** helm_file_owner | Owner for the binary file of helm. helm_file_group | Group for the binary file of helm.
+Defaults to: **3.8.0** helm_os         | Defines os type.
+Used for obtaining the correct type of binaries based on OS type.
+Defaults to: **linux** helm_arch       | Defines os architecture.
+Used to set the correct type of binaries based on OS System Architecture.
+Defaults to: **amd64** helm_dl_url     | Defines URL to download the helm binary from. helm_bin_path   | Defined to dynamically set the appropriate path to store helm binary into.
+Defaults to (as generally available on any user's PATH): **/usr/local/bin** helm_file_owner | Owner for the binary file of helm. helm_file_group | Group for the binary file of helm. helm_file_mode  | Mode for the binary file of helm.

 ## Dependencies